 In demonstrating capability to fulfill the goals of the Research Network program, describe your organization's significant experience and the publication record of key personnel in carrying out interdisciplinary collaborative research and related projects relating to the goals and objectives of the Research Network.
-Describe experience in working with underserved populations and key stakeholder groups, as available.
+Describe experience in working with underserved populations and key stakeholders groups, as available.

-Include reference citations for publications and works cited following the end of the Project Narrative, not as an attachment (Note: this is not the same as the publication records of your key personnel to be listed in attachment 3).
+Include reference citations for publications and works cited following the end of the Project Narrative, not as an attachment.